Trump to tell CPAC crowd the 'incredible journey' is 'far from over' in first public remarks since leaving White House - KION546

 Trump’s speech at CPAC will also give him another shot at revisionist history about his handling of the Covid-19 pandemic not long after the nation marked 500,000 deaths from coronavirus.
 Speakers at the political conference have largely panned President Joe Biden’s $1.9 trillion relief package, which narrowly passed the House early Saturday morning with all Republicans and two Democrats opposing the bill.

-CPAC attendees stood to applaud South Dakota Gov. Kristi Noem when she criticized Dr. Anthony Fauci, the nation’s top infectious disease specialist, Saturday.
+CPAC attendees stood to applaud Noem when she criticized Dr. Anthony Fauci, the nation’s top infectious disease specialist, Saturday.
 “I don’t know if you agree with me, but Dr. Fauci is wrong a lot,” the former congresswoman said.

 Noem has risen to prominence within the GOP over the past year by refusing to issue stay-at-home orders in her sparsely populated state and rejecting calls for government mask mandates.